Skip to content

 VeriCon Listed by thegentlemen Ransomware Group

 On May 8, 2026, Dutch structural engineering firm VeriCon appeared on the leak site of the ransomware group known as thegentlemen.
-The company, based in Veldhoven, Netherlands, had internal files exfiltrated during a ransomware attack.
-While the exact number of people whose information was exposed remains unknown, anyone whose personal or professional data was stored in VeriCon’s systems could now be at risk.
+The company, based in Veldhoven, Netherlands, is claimed to have had internal files exfiltrated during a ransomware attack.
+While the exact number of people whose information may have been exposed remains unknown, anyone whose personal or professional data was stored in VeriCon’s systems could now be at risk.

 Public reporting indicates that VeriCon, an independent consultancy specializing in structural design for civil and utility projects, suffered a ransomware incident.
 The attackers extracted internal files before encrypting systems.
 Available reporting describes the data as internal documents; no precise inventory of exposed records has been published.
 The listing appeared on the group’s leak site on May 8, 2026, following the pattern thegentlemen uses to pressure victims into payment.